 Check your To Do List often as items may be added throughout the year!

 Over 60% of UB students receive at least one type of financial aid to help cover educational expenses.
-Here is some information on how our process works!

-The amounts listed represent the maximum amount you could be eligible for, assuming you meet all eligibility requirements and enroll in at least 12 new credit hours each term.
-If you do not need to borrow the maximum Federal Direct Loan awarded, you have the option to revise the loan amount during the acceptance process.
+The amounts listed represent the maximum amount you could be eligible for, assuming you meet all eligibility requirements and enroll in at least 12 credit hours each term.
+If you do not need to borrow the maximum Federal Direct Loan offered, you have the option to revise the loan amount during the acceptance process.

 Submitting your tuition deposit confirms that you will be attending UB.
 We will begin using your UB email address to send you important information pertaining to your financial aid.

 Update any changes to your personal information including phone number, address and alternate email addresses.
 Maintaining this information will reduce the chances of information being lost or delayed.